WillBooster/gen-i18n-ts/README.md

 ### Output (`outputFile`)

 `outputFile` is the path to the TypeScript file for internationalization.
-The file exports`i18n` and `changeCurrentLang`.
+The file exports`i18n` and `changeLanguageByCode`.

 #### `i18n`